 - The Podiatry department can intervene at Stages 1-2, later stages may require surgery.
 Surgery to straighten the toes is only endorsed by this NHS Trust, College of Podiatry and Royal College of Surgeons in the latter stages of the condition when there is extreme pain.

 A neuroma is a swelling or thickening of a nerve which results in compression and irritation against other tissues between the metatarsal heads on the ball of the foot.
-For more information click here
+Find out more about neuroma on the NHS website.

 - Rest the foot